keerthireddy2000/MEME/Readme.md

 # Kavya Sree Katakam
+•   Developed the Parking Booking History feature of the application, where user can view their booked parking slots.
+•   Implemented events feature from admin end, where administrator can view/add/update/delete the events happening in the mall.
+•   Developed the events feature from user end, where user can view all the happening events and their details in the mall.
+•   Implemented order food feature, where user can
+    Add the food menu item to the cart,
+    View the cart - Where user can increase/decrease the quantity which relatively changes the price and, Order the food.
+•   Implemented Food Booking History feature, whre user can view The ordered food item list,
+    The order status of the food - Accepted or Rejected The delivery status of the food - Ready to pick up or not.
+•   Implemented events feature from admin end, where administrator can view/add/update/delete the flash deals by choosing it as mega deal or normal deal.
+•   Worked on the registration feature of the application.

 # Manojna Borra
 •	Implemented the admin end for processing food orders placed by the customers.
 This feature will let the admin accept/reject the orders and notify the customer once the order is ready to be picked.